Emulating the logistic map with totalistic cellular automata: One-dimensional cellular automata bifurcation diagrams

+~ From now on, we shall consider one-dimensional automata, even if similar reasoning can be applied to higher dimensions with small modifications.

+In the case of a uniform lattice, the adjacency matrix $c$ of Eq.~\eqref{eq:c} is a circulant one, i.e., row $i+1$ is obtained circularly shifting row $i$ by one position.

+Notice that for quantities computed on the configuration at the same time, like the density $x$ of Eq.~\eqref{eq:dens}, it is irrelevant if we circularly shift all the rows of the matrix $c$ of the same amount.
+As an example, let us assume that cell $i$ depends on cells $i-1$, $i$, and $i+1$.
+Quantities computed at the same time take the same value if we instead make cell $i$ depend on cells $i$, $i+1$, $i+2$ or any other set of three consecutive cells, provided that the same shift applies to all cells.
+This consideration allows to define ``skewed'' neighborhoods, with all cells at the right or at the left of that under investigation, with the advantage of allowing the same notation for neighborhoods with an even or odd number of cells.

+For a cellular automaton with local interactions, the matrix $c$ is a band matrix.
+For row $i$ we can take the lower bandwidth to be $i$ and the upper bandwidth to be $i+R-1$, with periodic boundary conditions, see Fig.~\ref{fig:adjacency}-a for $N=41$ and $R=5$.
+Let us denote this matrix as $c^{(r)}_{ij}$.

+Since we are interested in approximating the mean-field behavior, we need to homogenize the configuration.
+There are at least two ways of actually destroying correlations in a configuration, keeping the same density $x$: either shuffling it or rewiring incoming links.

+Let us examine the shuffling case.
+The basic procedure is the swapping of the values of two cells, say with indices $j$ and $k$, at time $t$.
+Cells that at time $t+1$ depended on cell $j$ now depend on cell $k$ and vice versa.
+This is equivalent to swapping columns $j$ and $k$ in the matrix $c$, see Fig.~\ref{fig:adjacency}-b.

+In the rewiring case, we simply swap a number of entries in some rows of $c$, see Fig.~\ref{fig:adjacency}-c.

+In both cases, the input connectivity (the sum of entries in each row) remains the same.

+This procedure allows to quantify the degree $p$ of randomization of the matrix $c$: it is given by the number of entries that are different from the regular case, divided by $N$ and $R$:

+In the rewiring case, it is easy to generate matrices with a desired value of $p$, since one can simply assign a link to its regular position with probability $1-p$ or to a random position outside the band with probability $p$.
+For the shuffling case, one can swap columns as far as the resulting value of $p$ is less than the desired one (this procedure can take a long time for $p\simeq 1$).

+The above described procedures can be performed at each time step (regenerating the matrix $c$), or just once at the beginning (keeping the same $c$).
+We shall refer to the first case with the term ``annealed'' and to the second with the term ``quenched''.
+As we shall see, the effects of the quenched and the annealed procedures are the same for large lattices, which essentially constitutes the small-world effect~\cite{Watts1998}.

-For $p=1$, the results of the three approximations coincide.
-As shown in Fig.~\ref{fig:bifurcCA}, the plot of the average density $x$ for a sufficiently large value of $R$ reproduces the plot of the logistic map, with a noise due to the finite size $N$ of the lattice.
+Let us fist consider the case $p=1$.
+As shown in Fig.~\ref{fig:bifurcCA}, the plot of the average density $x$ starts resembling the bifurcation diagram of the logistic map as $R$ increases, with a noise due to the finite size $N$ of the lattice.
+Numerically, we get the same results for the shuffling and the rewiring mechanisms, quenched or annealed.

+Actually, the bifurcation diagram of the disordered cellular automaton approaches more and more that of the logistic map by increasing the lattice size.
+In Fig.~\ref{fig:bifurcCA1} the same diagram of Fig.~\ref{fig:bifurcCA}-d is shown, for $N=10^6$.

-It is now interesting to examine how the ``small world'' procedure (rewiring probability $p$ of the quenched neighborhood) modulates the approach to the logistic equation.
+It is now interesting to examine how the small-world procedure (quenched rewiring the incoming neighborhood links with probability $p$) modulates the approach to the logistic equation.